gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 As has become evident above, in Decision Programming the size of the [Decision Model](@ref decision-model) may become large if the influence diagram has a large number of nodes or nodes with a large number of states.
 In practice, this results in having a large number of path compatibility and decision variables.
 This may results in numerical challenges.

 ### Probability Scaling Factor
-In an influence diagram a large number of nodes or some nodes having a large set of states, causes the path probabilities $p(s)$ to become increasingly small.
-This may cause numerical and/or tractability issues with the solver.
+In an influence diagram a large number of nodes or some nodes having a large set of states, causes the path probabilities $p(𝐬)$ to become increasingly small.
+This may cause numerical issues with the solver or inable it from finding a solution.
 This issue is showcased in the [CHD preventative care example](../examples/CHD_preventative_care.md).

 The issue may be helped by multiplying the path probabilities with a scaling factor $\gamma > 0$ in the objective function.